cpeditor/cpeditor/README.md

 - Windows users can find an `Installer` install it and start to code.
 - Linux users can find an `AppImage` install or directly run it.

-  >See google on how to run AppImages if you are new to AppImages.
+  >Google on how to run App Images.
 - Mac users please install from source for the time being.

 For Chinese users who are not convenient to download on Github, there is an [alternative download link](https://pan.wzf2000.top/s/md70l8h0) (it's not guaranteed to be up to date).